joeitu/thesis_report/src/21__easy_token.md

 To tackle the problem formerly defined, we designed a new login interaction.
 We stated the following principle to base our new user interaction:

  - the user should not leave the sign-up page during the sign-up process
- - the user should be able to sign-up without knowledge of RDF triple
+ - the user should be able to sign-up without knowledge of Solid specific vocabulary, such as "RDF"
- - the token should be added "under the hood" and the user should be able to sign-up seamlessly
+ - the token should be added "behind the scene" and the user should be able to sign-up seamlessly
  - WebID verification should not imply interactions unfamiliar to newcomers with no Solid experience.

 To achieve the former goals, we made the following design proposal:

  - A button is added to the sign-up page
- - The button redirects to the user ID Provider and ask them to login
+ - The button redirects to the user ID Provider and asks them to login
  - Once logged in, they are automatically redirected to the CSS sign-up page; even if the user has left CSS sign-up page, the automatic redirection gives a seamless experience
- - Now that we have authenticated the user, the script has the necessary authorization to write to the user's WebID document and add the verification token
+ - Once the user authenticated, the script has the necessary authorization to write to the user's WebID document and add the verification token
  - The script adds the verification token to the user's WebID document.

 In final, the user's only interaction is to click the "Verify my WebID" button and log in to their IDP.